Skip to main content

 Rep. Seth Blattman is a small-business owner who was first elected to the Arizona House in 2022.
 As a state representative, he is dedicated to protecting public education, helping local entrepreneurs, restoring reproductive freedom, and advancing climate solutions.
 He also sponsored legislation and worked across the aisle to secure a $5 million investment to support small businesses in Arizona.
 Blattman is running for re-election to continue fighting for funding for public education, improved access to health insurance, free meals for students, Pre-K funding, protections for workers, and to advance long-term water conservation solutions.
 Rep. Blattman is endorsed by AFL-CIO, AEA, Sierra Club, Moms Demand Action, as well as nurses and firefighters.

-Sen. Eva Burch is a nurse practitioner who was first elected to the Arizona Senate in 2022.
-While in the Legislature, she has fought for expanding access to quality, affordable healthcare, adequate funding for public education, and affordable housing.
+Sen. Eva Burch is a lifelong Arizonan, mother of two, and nurse practitioner who was first elected to the Arizona Senate in 2022.
+While in the Legislature, she has fought to expand access to quality, affordable healthcare, adequate funding for public education, and affordable housing.
+She believes that no family should go bankrupt due to medical bills and wants to create systems that do not leave the children, aging adults, or the poor behind.
 In 2024, Sen. Burch shared her personal abortion story on the floor of the Arizona Senate, highlighting the importance of abortion access in national headlines.
+If re-elected, she will continue to work for Arizonans to have equal access to their voting power, including the option to vote by mail; to fight for safe and secure borders as well as respect and appreciation for our immigrant communities; and to create opportunities for more affordable housing.
 She is endorsed by Planned Parenthood, Moms Demand Action, AEA, Climate Cabinet, HRC, Stand for Children, Sierra Club, and many more.

-Sen. Eva Burch is a nurse practitioner who was first elected to the Arizona Senate in 2022.
-While in the Legislature, she has fought for expanding access to quality, affordable healthcare, adequate funding for public education, and affordable housing.
+Sen. Eva Burch is a lifelong Arizonan, mother of two, and nurse practitioner who was first elected to the Arizona Senate in 2022.
+While in the Legislature, she has fought to expand access to quality, affordable healthcare, adequate funding for public education, and affordable housing.
+She believes that no family should go bankrupt due to medical bills and wants to create systems that do not leave the children, aging adults, or the poor behind.
 In 2024, Sen. Burch shared her personal abortion story on the floor of the Arizona Senate, highlighting the importance of abortion access in national headlines.
+If re-elected, she will continue to work for Arizonans to have equal access to their voting power, including the option to vote by mail; to fight for safe and secure borders as well as respect and appreciation for our immigrant communities; and to create opportunities for more affordable housing.
 She is endorsed by Planned Parenthood, Moms Demand Action, AEA, Climate Cabinet, HRC, Stand for Children, Sierra Club, and many more.

 Legislative District 13